MUCollective/multiverse/README.md

 )
 ```

+### Two ways to building a multiverse

 The `branch()` function indicates that, *in our multiverse*,
 NextMenstrualOnset can take either of the three options (here,
 `"mc_option1"`, `"mc_option2"`, `"mc_option3"`).
 Thus, we need to
 declare this data processing step inside the multiverse.
-We do this by
+In the
+`multiverse` package we support this declaration in two ways:

+  - using the `inside()` function.
+The inside function is more suited
+    for a script-style implementation.
+  - using *multiverse code chunks*, which is more consistent with the
+    interactive programming interface of RStudio.

+**Note** that the `inside` function is more suited for a script-style
+implementation.
+Keeping consistency with the interactive programming
+interface of RStudio, we also offer the user a `multiverse code block`
+which can be used instead of the `r` code block to write code inside a
+multiverse object (see  for more details on using the multiverse with
+RMarkdown).

+#### `inside()`

-using the `inside()` function.
-The `inside()` function takes in two
+The `inside()` function takes in two arguments: 1. the multiverse
-arguments: 1. the multiverse object, M; and 2. the code for the analysis
+object, M; and 2. the code for the analysis (including branches).
+Note
-(including branches).
-Note that if you are passing multiple expressions,
+that if you are passing multiple expressions, they should be enclosed
-they should be enclosed within `{}`.
+within `{}`.

 ``` r
 # here we just create the variable `df` in the multiverse